MuGeminorum/Mathematica-Music-Pack/README.md

 ![table5](cover/t5.png)

-For more details, please refer to the demo code `Demo_BWV-1079.nb`.
+For more details, please refer to the demo code `Demo_BWV-1079.nb`; Before compiling songs, please run the macro package first.